Lalji Verma: Biography

-Verma was born in the village of Mohiuddinpur, in Uttar Pradesh, India, on January 5, 1955.Verma belongs to the obc category(KURMI).
-He completed a Master of Science on Agricultural Science.
+Verma was born in the village of Mohiuddinpur, in Uttar Pradesh, India, on 5 January 1955 in a Kurmi family.
+He completed a Master of Science on agricultural science.
 He is an active political and social worker and a member of the Samajwadi party.

 Personal life

 Verma is married to Shobhawati Verma and has one son, Vikas Verma, and two daughters, Akanksha Verma, and Dr. Chhaya Verma.

-His son Vikas Verma committed suicide on March 14, 2018.
+His son Vikas Verma committed suicide on 14 March 2018.